awsdocs/amazon-pinpoint-developer-guide/doc-source/send-messages-push.md

 ------
 #### [ Python ]

-Use this example to send push notifications by using the AWS SDK for Python \(Boto 3\)\.
-This example assumes that you've already installed and configured the SDK for Python \(Boto 3\)\.
+Use this example to send push notifications by using the AWS SDK for Python \(Boto3\)\.
+This example assumes that you've already installed and configured the SDK for Python \(Boto3\)\.

 This example also assumes that you're using a shared credentials file to specify the Access Key and Secret Access Key for an existing IAM user\.
-For more information, see [Credentials](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/configuration.html) in the *AWS SDK for Python \(Boto 3\) API Reference*\.
+For more information, see [Credentials](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/configuration.html) in the *AWS SDK for Python \(Boto3\) API Reference*\.

 ```
 import json